make-all/tuya-local/custom_components/tuya_local/devices/README.md

 ### `valve`
 - **valve** (required, boolean or integer): a dp that reports the current state of the valve, and if not readonly, can also be used to set the state.
 If a number, it should be a percentage between 0 and 100 indicating how far open the valve is.
 If a boolean, it should indicate open (true) or closed (false).
 - **switch** (optional, boolean): if the valve dp is an integer, the valve may also have a boolean switch dp for closing and opening the valve without affecting the open valve position.
+- **current_position** (optional, number 0-100): a read-only dp that reports the actual position when the writable **valve** dp is only a target position.
+If a separate **switch** is also present, position commands set both the target and switch so that 0 closes the valve and non-zero positions enable it.
+Open and close commands set 100 and 0 respectively.

 ### `water_heater`
 - **current_temperature** (optional, number): a dp that reports the current water temperature.